 Chicago and Northwestern Railroad in North Omaha

-The railroad heading up the modern-day Sorensen Pkwy was the Fremont, Elkhorn & Missouri Valley Railroad, which was bought by the Chicago and Northwestern Railroad.
+The railroad heading up the modern-day Sorensen Parkway was the Fremont, Elkhorn & Missouri Valley Railroad, which was bought by the Chicago and Northwestern Railroad.
 Starting downtown, the railroad travelled through the North Omaha Yards to Locust Street, eventually going west through the ravine now used by the Storz Expressway to North 30th, which it cross with a trestle.
-It then went to a station by Fort Omaha and onward to Debolt, Bennington, Irvington, Fremont and beyond.
+It then went to a station by Fort Omaha called Briggs Depot and onward to Debolt, Bennington, Irvington, Fremont and beyond.

 The Omaha Road in North Omaha